JasonJiangs/JasonJiangs.github.io/_pages/about.md

 advised by [Prof. Chongzhi Zang](https://zanglab.github.io/index.htm).

 Previously, I received my Master's degree in Computer Science from Johns Hopkins University and Bachelor's degree in Computer Science from Wenzhou-Kean University.
+I did my master thesis with Prof. Kimia Ghobadi at Johns Hopkins on multi-agent simulation.
 I was fortunate to work with Prof. Aloysius Wong's group where I first stepped into the field of bioinformatics.
 In addition, I developed a model for RNA-ligand affinity prediction in Prof. Yanjun Li's group at UFL and later participated in single-cell foundation model development in Prof. Xiaojie Qiu's Lab at Stanford.